This might sound strange, but I love it when my little readers make mistakes. And it’s definitely not because I want to

 In today’s post, I’m going to share exactly how I use running records to analyze students’ decoding errors in order to gain information about them as readers.
 I also have some freebies that will help you better understand exactly what your students need!

 How to Gather Information About Students’ Decoding Errors

 There are many different literacy assessments out there that can give us data about our students’ reading.
-And although it’s one of the simplest assessments out there, the running record is my favorite.
+And although it’s one of the simplest assessments out there, the running record is one of my favorites.

 When you take a running record, you not only record when students make mistakes, but you also write down their miscues (the word(s) they say instead of the correct word) and self-corrections (when they fix up their mistakes).
 Students’ miscues and self-corrections give you information about what they are doing while they read, as well as what they are not yet doing.
 Knowing this is incredibly valuable because it helps you figure out what to teach your kiddos next!